Tiago92869/Blockchain_AlgoExpert/2-Blockchain-Fundamentals.md

 * Chronological: starting with the earliest and following the order in which they occured;
 * Irrevocable: not able to be changed, reversed, or recovered.

+# 4 - Wallets

+The next  information is more in correlation with bitcoin but other blockhains netweorks can be identicall.

+The components of a wallet:
+* private key (the most important)
+* public key
+* address

+-> Private Key: the private key of an account acts as the password for that account.
+Any person with access to the private key can send/sign transactions and access the funds  associated with that private keys account.
+Private keys should be stored  in a secured location and should never be shared online or with other people.

+-> Public Key: is generated from the private key and a hash function and acts as the identifier for an account.
+Nodes on a network can validate transactions that were signed properly using an account's public key.
+It is safe to share your public key (a public key is a longer and less convenient form of an address).

+-> Address: On ethereum, an address is made of 20 bytes and is a more convenient and shorter version of an account's public key.

+-> Hash Function: are know as "One-way" functions that have no known inverse.
+They are the foundation of modern internet security and cryptography.
+Hash functions have the following properties:

+* Fast to compute;
+* Generate a uniform output;
+* No known inverse;
+* Deterministic;
+* Very rare hash collisions.

+In a more simple way:

+Private Key -> Hash Function -> Public Key -> Hash Function -> Address

+-> More about the Hash Function: